Hirakatashi Station: Platforms

-Adjacent stations

 History

 The station opened on 15 April 1910 as Hirakata-higashiguchi Station (枚方東口駅).
 It was renamed Hirakatashi on 1 October 1949.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 96,604 passengers daily.

 Surrounding area

+A redevelopment of the station complex, featuring two skyscrapers and mixed-use development, is scheduled for completion by 31 May 2024.
+The complex is projected to contain 40,000 m2 of commercial area.